Shadowsocks

 Shadowsocks is a free and open-source encryption protocol project, widely used in China to circumvent Internet censorship.
 It was created in 2012 by a Chinese programmer named "clowwindy", and multiple implementations of the protocol have been made available since.
-Shadowsocks is not a proxy on its own, but (typically) is the client software to help connect to a third-party SOCKS5 proxy, which is similar to a Secure Shell (SSH) tunnel.
-Once connected, internet traffic can then be directed through the proxy.
-Unlike an SSH tunnel, shadowsocks can also proxy User Datagram Protocol (UDP) traffic.
+Shadowsocks provides an encrypted equivalent of a SOCKS proxy.
+A Shadowsocks client converts the Shadowsocks connection to SOCKS5 for local use.
+Unlike an SSH tunnel, Shadowsocks can also proxy User Datagram Protocol (UDP) traffic.

 Takedown

 On 22 August 2015, "clowwindy" announced in a GitHub thread that they had been contacted by the police and could no longer maintain the project.
 The code of the project was subsequently branched with a removal notice.
 Three days later, on 25 August, another proxy application, GoAgent, also had its GitHub repository removed.
-The removal of the projects got media's attention, with news outlets speculating about the possible connection between the takedowns and a distributed-denial-of-service attack targeting GitHub that happened several days later.
+The removal of the projects received media attention, with some speculating about a possible connection between those removals and a distributed-denial-of-service attack targeting GitHub which occurred several days later.
 Danny O'Brien, from Electronic Frontier Foundation, published a statement on the matter.

 Despite the takedown, collaborators of the project have continued the development of the project.

 Server implementations

-The original Python implementation can still be installed with Pip (package manager), but the contents of its GitHub repository have been removed.
+The original Python implementation can still be installed using the Pip Python package manager, but the contents of its GitHub repository have been removed.
 Other server implementations include one in Go, Rust, and C using the libev event loop library; C++ with a Qt GUI; and Perl.
-The Go and Perl implementations are not updated regularly and may have been abandoned.
+The C, Go and Perl implementations are not updated regularly and may have been abandoned.